|Back to contents||

 All our Drivers are volunteers (who only get the running costs of their vehicle re-imbursed).
 They are not nurses or first-aiders and are not required to do more than collect you and drive you to your destination and back home again.
 The fare collected by them will be handed to the Scheme - no tips should be given to the driver but the scheme will accept a donation which will help run the service.

 Be prepared for the Co-ordinator to ask you questions about your eligibility to use the scheme.
 Insurance and safety issues means we are having to be much stricter in conforming with the eligibility criteria laid down.

-The Scheme is run under the rules and guidance laid down by Staffordshire County Council who occasionally give us a small Annual Grant to help subsidise the scheme.
+The Scheme is run under the rules and guidance laid down by Staffordshire County Council who, until recently, did occasionally give us a small Annual Grant to help subsidise the scheme.
 Penkridge Parish Council support the service and have given us financial support in the past when we have needed it.
-At the moment (2018) we are just about covering our costs.
+At the moment (2019) we are just about covering our costs.

 Back to Contents